Facts on the Fly: Things You Can Do to Promote Bat Conservation

 The Alaska Bat Monitoring Program is a volunteer-based effort designed to assess the current status of bats in Alaska.
 The goal is to learn where bats are found in the state and to assess their baseline populations.
 We are also interested in habitat variables associated with their presence.
 Because our knowledge of bats is very limited in Alaska, we are looking for observations to be reported from any area where bats are observed in our state.

 Be the most creative host in your neighborhood – host a bat count this summer!
 New Hampshire’s two most common bat species, the little brown bat and the big brown bat, use buildings as their summer roosts.
 Abandoned houses, barns, church steeples – and even currently-occupied structures – can provide a summer home to female bats and their young.
 Monitoring these “maternity colonies” can give biologists a good idea of how bat populations in an area are doing from year to year.
-With the occurrence of White-nose Syndrome in New Hampshire, monitoring these colonies is more important than ever.
+With the occurrence of White Nose Syndrome in New Hampshire, monitoring these colonies is more important than ever.
 People in states all across eastern US are counting bats this summer.
+Won’t you join them?